vbfelix/relper/README.md

 # Introduction

-Welcome to `relper`, a R package designed to make data preparation, cleaning, and visualization a breeze.
+Welcome to `relper`, an R package designed to make data preparation, cleaning, and visualization a breeze.

 Created by a senior